lsimons/caseum/docs/guides/stages.md

    * If it is important to decide now what technology to use for some of components then write the technology used under the name.
    * You can use the [guide on whiteboarding C4](../components/c4-whiteboarding.md).
 6. **Models**:
-   * Draw circles for the main types that make up the the main events.
+   * Draw circles for the main types that make up the main events.
    * Add links between those main types as arrows and label the kind of link.
    * If a type or link is not obvious to everyone then add some example facts.
    * Add additional important facts about each type that needs to be in the software system using additional facts and links.